 If you still have questions on how to approach angel investors, check the frequently asked questions below.

 Each Angel investor is a unique individual; with different goals, investment themes, and objectives.
 In order to get the most from them, try to keep your pitch simple, clear, and concise, while adding elements of personalization.
+Once you establish a connection, you can proceed to a more casual conversation where you will be able to ask for advice.

 How do you ask an investor for funding?